whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 The world wants to be blessed by the light of your love.

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #31<br/>Make spiritual growth a regular and lifelong practice</div>
 <div class="rev-act-body">Religions like Christianity and Islam encourage people to gather at least weekly to study their religious teachings as a lifelong practice.
 Make your spiritual growth likewise a regular, intentional, lifelong practice.
 Find exercises or opportunities to practice things like bravery, gratitude, patience, joy, integrity, humility, generosity, compassion, and awareness so they become your normal, baseline approach to life.
+In moments when you need to take a stand for what's right, you'll have the necessary spiritual strength because you practice that strength regularly.
 The activities in this book can help.</div></div>

 ### References